ngjunsiang/laymansguide-src/season4/issue049/issue049.md

 - HTML?
 [Issue 38]
 - OpenType?
 And what are fonts anyway?
 [Issue 42]
 - What is involved in installing a piece of software?
 [Issue 48]
+- How do apps know where a file starts and ends?
+[Issue 49]